square/square-php-sdk/doc/apis/terminal.md

 # Create Terminal Refund

 Creates a request to refund an Interac payment completed on a Square Terminal.
+Refunds for Interac payments on a Square Terminal are supported only for Interac debit cards in Canada.
+Other refunds for Terminal payments should use the Refunds API.
+For more information, see [Refunds API](../../doc/apis/refunds.md).

 ```php
 function createTerminalRefund(CreateTerminalRefundRequest $body): ApiResponse